Theatre Arts - ASSISTANT PROFESSOR - PERFORMANCE

 Instructions for submitting your application:

-Questions about online application should be directed to the Office of Human Resources at (607) 274-8000.
-Screening of applications will begin immediately.
-To ensure full consideration, complete applications should be received by October 20, 2017.
+Questions about the online application may be directed to the Office of Human Resources at (607) 274-8000.
+Review of applications will begin immediately.
+The search will remain open until filled.
+To ensure full consideration, complete applications should be received by October 15, 2018.

 Work authorization (select one): Visa sponsorship will be considered for this position Department description